-- Course owners/superintendents do routine maintenance to ensure water quality and responsible use of the water supply. - System checks and routine maintenance include: pumps, valves, programs, fittings, and sprinklers. - To ensure that it is performing as intended, an irrigation system should be calibrated regularly by conducting periodic irrigation audits to check actual water delivery and nozzle efficiency.
+- Course owners/superintendents do routine maintenance to ensure water quality and responsible use of the water supply. - System checks and routine maintenance include: pumps, valves, programs, fittings, and sprinklers. - To ensure that it is performing as intended, an irrigation system should be calibrated regularly by conducting periodic irrigation audits to check actual water delivery and nozzle efficiency. - Be proactive; if the system requires frequent repairs, it is necessary to determine why these failures are occurring. - Pipe failures may be caused not only by material failure, but also by problems with the pump station. - Wiring problems could be caused by corrosion, rodent damage, or frequent lightning or power surges. - Control tubing problems could result from poor filtration.

-- Irrigation audits should be performed by trained technicians. - A visual inspection should first be conducted to identify necessary repairs or corrective actions.
-It is essential to make repairs before carrying out other levels of evaluation. - Pressure and flow should be evaluated to determine that the correct nozzles are being used and that the heads are performing according to the manufacturer's specifications. - Pressure and flow rates should be checked at each head to determine the average application rate in an area. - Catch-can tests should be run to determine the uniformity of coverage and to accurately determine irrigation run times. - Catch-can testing should be conducted on the entire golf course to ensure that the system is operating at its highest efficiency. - Conduct an irrigation audit regularly to facilitate a high-quality maintenance and scheduling program for the irrigation system. - Inspect for interference with water distribution. - Inspect for broken and misaligned heads. - Check that the rain sensor is present and functioning. - Inspect the backflow device to determine that it is in place and in good repair.
+- A visual inspection should first be conducted to identify necessary repairs or corrective actions.
+It is essential to make repairs before carrying out other levels of evaluation. - Pressure and flow should be evaluated to determine that the correct nozzles are being used and that the heads are performing according to the manufacturer's specifications.

-- Examine turf quality and plant health for indications of irrigation malfunction or needs for scheduling adjustments. - Schedule documentation; make adjustments and repairs on items diagnosed during the visual inspection before conducting pressure and flow procedures.
+- Pressure and flow rates should be checked at each head to determine the average application rate in an area. - Catch-can testing should be conducted on the entire golf course to ensure that the system is operating at its highest efficiency. - Conduct an irrigation audit annually to facilitate a high-quality maintenance and scheduling program for the irrigation system. - Inspect for interference with water distribution. - Inspect for broken and misaligned heads. - Check that the rain sensor is present and functioning. - Inspect the backflow device to determine that it is in place and in good repair. - Examine turf quality and plant health for indications of irrigation malfunction or needs for scheduling adjustments. - Schedule documentation; make adjustments and repairs on items diagnosed during the visual inspection before conducting pressure and flow procedures.